MAC/CCB Museum of Contemporary Art and Architecture Centre tickets & tours | Price comparison

 When is free admission available?

-The official MAC/CCB info page lists free entry for residents in Portugal on Sundays and public holidays from 10 am to 2 pm.
+Residents in Portugal get free entry at MAC/CCB on Sundays from 10 am to 2 pm.

 Read more.